arangodb/docs/3.10/architecture-deployment-modes-active-failover.md

 - At least one _Agency_ acting as a "witness" to determine which server becomes the _leader_ in a _failure_ situation

-Active Failover behaves differently from an [ArangoDB Cluster](architecture-deployment-modes-cluster-architecture.html), please see [limitations section](#limitations) for details.
+An _Active Failover_ behaves differently from an [ArangoDB Cluster](architecture-deployment-modes-cluster-architecture.html), please see the [limitations section](#limitations) for more details.

 ![ArangoDB Active Failover](images/leader-follower.png)